fruxc/Python/README.md

 # Python
+## Execute it on your local machine
-## Documents are available go through it to understand.
+## Documents are also available, go through it to understand.